clear-code/lua-web-driver/docs/tutorial/index.md

 You need to start WebDriver at first to start web browser.

 You can use [`WebDriver.create`][webdriver-create] and [`FirefoxDriver.start`][firefoxdriver-start] to start web browser as below example.
+Web browser starts in headless mode with default.

 Also you need to stop web browser when you finish your processing.